You are now in the main content area

 Her research focuses on human factors engineering in designed public spaces and activities, particularly in the domain of amusement attractions, and her projects include accident and error analysis, task demand modelling, and interface design, pertaining to guests, operators, and inspectors.
 She is extensively involved in Knowledge Transfer and Exchange activities in the attractions industry including professional training and standards development and consulting to designer/ manufacturers and owner/ operators.
 She was the principal applicant establishing the Mixed-reality Immersive Motion Simulator facility, and has also studied and published on health and work issues of deafness, disability, sign language interpretation and accessibility.
 Her research, innovation, and service have been published in over 75 peer-reviewed chapters, journal articles and conference papers and over 200 other presentations and publications for both industry and professional audiences.

-Dr. Woodcock is a member of the Themed Entertainment Association (TEA) and the International Association of Amusement Parks and Attractions (IAAPA), and serves on Ontario TSSA Amusement Devices Advisory Council, Executive Committee of ASTM Committee F24 and AIMS International Board of Directors, and executive of Themed Experience and Attractions Academic Society and Chair of the Journal of Themed Experience and Attractions Studies.
-She chairs the International Amusement Accessibility Task Group collaboration of ASTM and IAAPA.
+Dr. Woodcock is a member of the Themed Entertainment Association (TEA) and the International Association of Amusement Parks and Attractions (IAAPA), and serves on Ontario TSSA Amusement Devices Advisory Council, Executive Committee of ASTM Committee F24 and F24 Task Group lead for Eligibility Analysis.
+She is an executive of Themed Experience and Attractions Academic Society and Chair of the Journal of Themed Experience and Attractions Studies.
+She completed terms of service on the IAAPA Global Safety Committee and AIMS International Board of Directors.

 She is a registered Professional Engineer, IAAPA Certified Attraction Executive, Canadian Certified Professional Ergonomist, and a Fellow of the Association of Canadian Ergonomists.
 She earned Bachelor and Master’s degrees in Systems Design Engineering at University of Waterloo, and PhD in Mechanical and Industrial Engineering at University of Toronto, all specializing in human factors engineering.